xsf3190/Open-CMS-web-application/README.md

 Our script is about 5KB in size which contrasts well with Google tag manager that weights in at over 100KB although we don't clam to rival its functionality.
 It's simply a matter of providing significant information value at the lowest cost possible.

 ## Performance
 Averaging less than 2 seconds for first time page visits requires a lot of optimisation.
 Fonts, for example, are created with only the characters actually appearing in the content.
 If a website only uses 10 distinct italic characters for example, then only these are packaged in the delivered font file.
+We heveloped a plugin to replace CKEditor's font family feature, providing access to over 1800 of Google's freely available fonts.
+Using different fonts for headings and text can give a web site a great deal of personality.
+Variable fonts can be used as well as static fonts, affording website owners a lot of design opportunities to subtly change boldness or character spacing for example.
+One of our sites uses 78 distinct characters across 70 pages - its visitors therefore download only 25KB of font data, compared to the complete Latin font files which weigh in at over 150KB.

+All font files are self-hosted.
+This is particlulary important for mobile visitors for whom we must keep DNS lookups to a minimum.
+It's also important in some countries (e.g. Germany) where there are GDPR restrictions on accessing resources that reveal the visitor's IP address.

+## Accesibility
+Use of CKEditor is a great benefit for making our sites accessible.

+We prevent sites from being published that fail minimum accessibility requirements - e.g. including an alternative desription of an image.

+Colour contrast is ensured by the CMS - users can choose any colours they like for text, backgrounds, buttons etc as long as they satisfy accessibility requirements.

+## Security

 # Oracle to Github backup